sladericewatkins/onecms7/src/about/index.md

 title: About
 ---

+My name is Slade Watkins (though I go by Slade Rice Watkins for most writing-related things)!

-I’m a developer, web designer, and content creator.
+I'm a developer, web designer, and content creator.
 I graduated from the Questar III John E. Sackett Educational Center ([learn more about Sackett here!](https://www.questar.org/locations/john-e-sackett-educational-center/)) in June 2021 with a New York State High School Regents Diploma.

 ### Current Positions: